Survival Improves for Peritoneal Mesothelioma Patients in Finland

 The five-year survival rate was 66 percent.
 The median survival was 62 months.

-According to a smaller, previous study in Finland, the median survival without treatment was just four months after diagnosis.
+According to a smaller, previous study in Finland, the median survival without mesothelioma treatment was just four months after diagnosis.

 “Despite these advances in treatment…the majority of patients with malignant peritoneal mesothelioma receive only palliative care of systemic chemotherapy, leaving many eligible patients without the benefit of this more invasive treatment modality,” study authors wrote.